It starts with you

 To start identifying and expanding your own SEL capacities, use the CASEL Personal Assessment and Reflection tool to reflect on your personal SEL strengths and challenges.

 Remember, your assessment of yourself is never final!
-Being an excellent educator hinges on having a growth mindset for ourselves as well as for our students.
+Being an excellent educator hinges on having a growth mindset for ourselves and for our students.
 Having identified your SEL strengths and challenges, set an intention for modeling SEL skills in the classroom - even those that don't come naturally to you!
 Find some examples for each of the CASEL 5 below.

 Self-awareness